awhaston/awhaston/README.md

 - 🌐 <a href="https://www.awhaston.dev" target="_blank">My Website</a>
 - 🚧 I'm currently working : [A Blog in React with Firebase](https://github.com/awhaston/react-blog)
-- 📖 I'm currently learning: React.js and Vuejs
+- 🧑‍💻 Technologies I'm working with: React.js and Svelte